wlo2/zmk_autocorrect/README.md

 These diagnostic modes provide runtime feedback for GitHub Actions builds without requiring console logging or LED indicators.

 **Note**: Diagnostic feedback is **disabled by default** to prevent unexpected typing in production.
 Enable it only for testing and debugging.

+### Diagnostic Testing

+- Diagnostic keypresses can interfere with pending corrections if pressed too soon after typing a typo and delimiter.
+- To observe corrections: type the typo plus delimiter, wait briefly (~50–100ms), then check diagnostics; or simply watch the correction complete on the host before toggling diagnostics.
+- A suppression mechanism prevents diagnostic output from affecting autocorrect processing, but understanding the timing window helps explain cancellation behavior.

 ## How to Use